 The 10 Best Immersion Blenders

-This wiki has been updated 39 times since it was first published in March of 2015.
+This wiki has been updated 40 times since it was first published in March of 2015.
 Whether you're making a smoothie, a salad dressing, or soup, the right machine can make your task a lot easier.
 These immersion blenders are easy to hold in one hand and will make the world of difference, whether you're prepping a huge pot of gazpacho or a single malted shake.
 Here are some of the most powerful, cost-effective, and long-lasting models designed for amateur and professional cooks.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes